-Basic earned income credit rates were increased in 1994, the supplemental young child credit and the health insurance credit were eliminated, and some low-income workers without qualifying children became eligible for earned income credit for the first time.
+Basic earned income credit rates were increased in 1994, the supplemental young child credit and the health insurance credit were eliminated, and some low-income workers without qualifying children became eligible for earned income credit.
+Earned income includes wages, salaries, tips and net self-employment earnings but does not include interest, dividends, alimony and social security benefits.

-For taxpayers with one qualifying child, the 1995 EIC is 34.0 percent of the first \$6,159 of earned income.
-The maximum credit is \$2,094 and is reduced by 15.98 percent of earned income (or AGI, if greater) exceeding \$11,292.
-For taxpayers with two or more qualifying children, the EIC is 36 percent of the first \$8,639 of earned income.
-The maximum credit is \$3,110 and is reduced by 20.22 percent of earned income (or AGI, if greater) exceeding \$11,292.
+For taxpayers with one qualifying child, the 1996 EIC is 34.0 percent of the first \$6,330 of earned income.
+The maximum credit is \$2,152 and is reduced by 15.98 percent of earned income (or modified AGI, if greater) exceeding \$11,610.
+For taxpayers with two or more qualifying children, the EIC is 40 percent of the first \$8,890 of earned income.
+The maximum credit is \$3,556 and is reduced by 21.06 percent of earned income (or modified AGI, if greater) exceeding \$11,610.